In the Shadow

-LED illumination gives dimension to the structure and provides a colorful “light show,” thoughtful of the site as it changes from day to night.
+Color-changing fixtures as well as static blue accent lights draw attention to the destination and help with wayfinding in the middle of a lot of urban sprawl.
+LED illumination gives dimension to the public art structure and provides a colorful “light show,” thoughtful of the site as it changes from day to night.